madslaz/Path-to-OSCP/HTB-Beginning-Path.md

 ---

 ## Phase 2: Windows Internals & Local Escalation
-**Objective:** Master Windows-specific privilege escalation.
-Learn how to move from a "Web User" or "Service Account" to "SYSTEM."
+**Objective:** Learn how to move from a "Web User" or "Service Account" to "SYSTEM."

 | Machine | Difficulty | OS | Key Learning Objective | Completed? |
 | :--- | :--- | :--- | :--- |:--- |